slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 - Does not reflect last-minute playlog changes until they occur
 - Safe to generate ahead of time since ScheduleDays are frozen 3–4 days in advance

+### 3. Playlist

+Resolved pre–AsRun list of physical assets with absolute timecodes.
+Generated from ScheduleDay by expanding SchedulableAssets to physical Assets.

+- Generated from ScheduleDay by expanding SchedulableAssets to physical Assets
+- VirtualAssets expand into one or more physical Assets at playlist generation
+- Programs expand their asset chains based on play_mode (random, sequential, manual)
+- Contains concrete file entries with absolute start/end times and ffmpeg input specifications
+- Each entry references source ScheduleDay slot for traceability
+- Generated using a rolling horizon (few hours ahead)

 ### 4. Playlog

-Built from ScheduleDay.
-Contains the resolved list of media segments to be played, with real video assets, commercials, and bumpers in exact playout order with precise timestamps.
-The playlog is the fine-grained execution plan that ChannelManager uses for actual playout.
+Runtime execution plan aligned to the MasterClock.
+Derived from Playlist, represents what should play.

+- Derived from Playlist and aligned to MasterClock for synchronized playout
 - Contains specific asset references with exact file paths
-- Each entry maps to a ScheduleDay and points to a resolved asset or asset segment (for VirtualAssets)
+- Each entry maps to a ScheduleDay slot and points to a resolved physical asset from Playlist
-- Includes ad breaks, bumpers, and interstitials in correct sequence
-- Uses precise timestamps aligned to the master clock
+- Uses precise timestamps aligned to the MasterClock
-- Generated using a rolling horizon (see Playlog mechanics below)
+- Generated using a rolling horizon (few hours ahead)
 - Supports fallback mechanisms and last-minute overrides
-- Asset-level and file-specific, unlike ScheduleDay which contains resolved asset selections
+- Asset-level and file-specific, ready for Producer execution

-### 5. As-Run Log
+### 5. AsRun

-Tracks what actually aired by recording each segment as it starts playback.
-This is the factual record of broadcast execution.
+Observed ground truth — what actually aired.
+Records what was observed during playout execution.

 - Records every asset as it begins playback
-- Includes actual start times from the master clock
+- Includes actual start times from the MasterClock
 - Captures what was attempted vs. what actually aired
 - Used for historical accuracy, audits, and reporting
-- Independent of the playlog (which is the plan, not the execution)
+- Independent of Playlog (which is the plan, not the execution)
+- Can be compared to Playlog to identify discrepancies

 ## SchedulePlan layering and priority